krieven/W3View/readme.md

 #### In the component definition tree
 * **ref** - specifyes hook name of the element, element can be accessed from constructor script via **this.ref['value of ref attribute']**
-* **tagName** - Compo.JS utilizes power of browser parser to prepare definitions, so - tags such as TR and TD cannot be used as root of components and anywhere outside of TABLE, but you can define any tag, anywhere by using tagName attribute.
+* **tagName** - Compo.JS utilizes power of browser to prepare definitions, so - tags such as TR and TD cannot be used as root of components and anywhere outside of TABLE tag, but you can define any tag, anywhere by using tagName attribute.
-* **useTag** - you can define some universal purpose components and instantiate them with different tag names.
+* **useTag** - you can define some "universal purpose" components and instantiate them with different tag names.

-The difference between **tagName** and **useTag** is - tagName attribute - will change tagName during parsing of definition,  useTag - during instance creation.
+The difference between **tagName** and **useTag** is - the tagName attribute - will change tagName during declaration of component,  useTag - during instantiation.

 If Element with ref="content" is specified inside component definition, then this Element will be used to mount children Elements in.